social-science-data-editors/DCAS/journals.md

 ---
 The following journals endorse the Data and Code Availability Standard.

-{% for journal in site.journals %}
+{% for journal in site.data.journals %}
 - {{ journal.name }}
 {% endfor %}